 Motor Neurone Disease

-2 Australians diagnosed with MND every day
+2 Australians diagnosed with MND every day1

-0 Cures currently exist for MND
+0 Cures currently exist for MND2

 What is MND?